 Simulations of a flux-tube sub-domain of the torus which neglect global profile scale effects give a finite ion thermal diffusivity χ_i and turbulent correlation lengths much shorter than the scale of profile variation anticipated for ITER.
-A reasonable conclusion from this is that χ_i depends primarily on local plasma parameters, if ITERrelevant values of the normalized gyroradius $\rho_i/L{n,T}$ are used[11, 12, 19].
-Motivated by this, all of the models discussed below with the exception of the global gyrokinetic simulations assume that the simulation domain covers only a thin radial extent compared to the plasma minor radius so that quantities such as the density scale length, $(dn/dr/n)^{-1}$, ω , etc. are taken to be independent of minor radius.
+A reasonable conclusion from this is that χ_i depends primarily on local plasma parameters, if ITER-relevant values of the normalized gyroradius $\rho_i/L{n,T}$ are used.^{11,12,21} Motivated by this, all of the models discussed below with the exception of the global gyrokinetic simulations assume that the simulation domain covers only a thin radial extent compared to the plasma minor radius so that quantities such as the density scale length, $n(dn/dr)^{-1}$, ω , etc. are taken to be independent of minor radius.

-The IFS-PPPL [8, 9] model is based on nonlinear gyrofluid simulations [11], which predict the fluctuation and thermal transport characteristics of toroidal iontemperature-gradient-driven (ITG) turbulence, along with comprehensive linear gyrokinetic ballooning calculations [14], which provide accurate growth rates, critical temperature gradients, and a quasilinear estimate of χ_e/χ_i .
+The IFS-PPPL^{8,9} model is based on nonlinear gyrofluid simulations,11 which predict the fluctuation and thermal transport characteristics of toroidal ion-temperature-gradientdriven (ITG) turbulence, along with comprehensive linear gyrokinetic ballooning calculations,14 which provide accurate growth rates, critical temperature gradients, and a quasilinear estimate of χ_e/χ_i .
 A key aspect of the IFS-PPPL model is an interpolation formula which parameterizes both the gyrofluid χ_i 's, and calculations of the critical temperature gradients and mixing-length predictions of χ_i from the more comprehensive linear gyrokinetic ballooning code.
-This linear code [14] has full velocity-space dynamics including resonances, trapped particles, Coulomb collisional pitch-angle diffusion, etc. This corrects the somewhat inaccurate critical temperature gradient and the neglect of non-adiabatic electron physics in the gyrofluid simulations that were used as a basis for the IFS-PPPL model.
+This linear code14 has full velocity-space dynamics including resonances, trapped particles, Coulomb collisional pitch-angle diffusion, etc. This corrects the somewhat inaccurate critical temperature gradient and the neglect of nonadiabatic electron physics in the gyrofluid simulations that were used as a basis for the IFS-PPPL model.

-The nonlinear gyrofluid simulations [11] that underlie the IFS-PPPL transport model use a "gyrofluid" reduction of the gyrokinetic equations.
-The resulting gyrofluid equations are evolved in toroidal field-line-following coordinates.[20]
-The gyrofluid equations include toroidal effects (e.g., magnetic curvature drive) and kinetic effects such as toroidal drift resonances, linear and nonlinear FLR orbit-averaging, and parallel wave-particle resonances, as well as nonlinearly generated, fine-scale $(k_r \rho_i \sim 0.1)$, sheared poloidal flows, which play a major role in determining the saturation level for the turbulence.
-In this paper, we focus on gyrofluid simulations with an adiabatic electron response, since this was used in the simulations on which the IFS-PPPL model is based.
-Gyrofluid simulation codes with bounce-averaged nonadiabatic electrons have since been developed and exercised [21].
+The nonlinear gyrofluid simulations11 that underlie the IFS-PPPL transport model use a gyrofluid reduction of the gyrokinetic equations.
+The resulting gyrofluid equations are evolved in toroidal field-line-following coordinates.22 The gyrofluid equations include toroidal effects (e.g., magnetic curvature drive) and kinetic effects such as toroidal drift resonances, linear and nonlinear finite-Larmor-radius orbitaveraging, and parallel wave-particle resonances, as well as nonlinearly generated, fine-scale $(k_r \rho_i \sim 0.1)$, sheared poloidal flows, which play a major role in determining the saturation level for the turbulence.
+In this paper, we focus on gyrofluid simulations with adiabatic electron response, since this was used in the simulations on which the IFS-PPPL model is based.
+Gyrofluid simulation codes with bounceaveraged nonadiabatic electrons have since been developed and exercised.23

-The philosophy underlying the Multi-Mode transport model (MMM) [10] has been to utilize a collection of theoretically-derived transport models to predict temperature and density profiles in tokamak plasmas and adjust the models as necessary.
+The philosophy underlying the Multi-Mode transport model (MMM)10 has been to utilize a collection of theoretically derived transport models to predict temperature and denisty profiles in tokamak plasmas and adjust the models as necessary.
 As the models have improved, less adjustment has been needed to fit the experimental data.
-The 1995 Multi-Mode model combines the fluxes predicted by the Weiland ITG/TEM model [22, 23] with those predicted by the Guzdar-Drake resistive ballooning model [24], with smaller contributions from kinetic ballooning modes and neoclassical transport [25].
-The 1995 Multi-Mode model was calibrated against a small number of experimental discharges, and then held fixed for all subsequent transport studies [26].
+The 1995 Multi-Mode model combines the fluxes predicted by the Weiland ITG/TEM (trapped electron mode) model,^{24,25} with those predicted by the Guzdar-Drake resistive balooning model,26 with smaller contributions from kinetic ballooning modes and neoclassical transport.27 The 1995 Multi-Mode model was calibrated against a small number of experimental discharges, and then held fixed for all subsequent transport studies.28